RUCAS - Chile

 The RUCAS-COVID project is nested in waves 4 and 5 of the RUCAS survey, introducing a COVID19 module encompassing 29 questions (adapted from surveys

 applied in Chile, internationally, or newly developed by the RUCAS team) . the sanitary conditions, both waves were applied by telephone.

 Partnerships and Collaborators

-The RUCAS study team works in close collaboration with the Chilean Ministry of Housing and Urban Planning (MINVU) and community leaders in the two communities participating in the study.
-Over the course of the project, research team members have given more than 20 presentations to community leaders, MINVU representatives and other researchers.
-These meetings have provided invaluable moments of reflection and feedback to ensure that the study is implemented appropriately both to produce high quality evidence and to maintain a high level of relevance to community members and policymakers.
+The RUCAS study team works in close collaboration with the Chilean Ministry of Housing and Urbanism (MINVU), researchers from the Center for Sustainable Development (CEDEUS), and community leaders from the two communities participating in the study.
+Throughout the project, members of the research team have made more than 20 presentations to community leaders, MINVU representatives and other researchers.
+These meetings have provided valuable moments of reflection and feedback to ensure that the study is properly implemented to both produce high quality evidence and maintain a high level of relevance to community members and policy makers.

 *Project COVID1032 financed by the chilean National Agency for Research and Development (ANID).